ctron/rust-esp-container/README.md

 ## Notes

   * Use this at your own risk.
 No guarantees.
+  * Contributions are welcome.
   * This /should/ work on Windows and MacOS the same way.
 But I haven't tested it.
+  * In theory this should work also with with the ESP8266.
+A few tweaks for the build files will be required, and I didn't test this.
+  * I put this on [quay.io](https:/quay.io) as Docker Hub continously failed to build this image.
+After several hours, the build times out.
+On quay.io it still takes around two hours but never times out.

 ## Also see

+This work is built upn the work of others.
+Please see:

   * http://quickhack.net/nom/blog/2019-05-14-build-rust-environment-for-esp32.html
   * https://esp32.com/viewtopic.php?t=9226